-Section 6.1 (FCS_SSHS_EXT.1) in the ST states that the TOE supports SSHv2 with diffie-hellman-group14-sha1 (supported only by FTD), ecdh-sha2-nistp256 (supported only by FTD), ecdh-sha2-nistp384, and ecdh-sha2-nistp521 (supported only by FTD) for the key exchange methods.
+Section 6.1 (FCS_SSHS_EXT.1(2)) in the ST states that the FTD/FMC/FMCv TOE supports SSHv2 with diffie-hellmangroup14-sha1 (supported only by FTD), ecdh-sha2-nistp256 (supported only by FTD), ecdh-sha2-nistp384, and ecdh-sha2-nistp521 (supported only by FTD) for the key exchange methods.
 In other words, this means that the FMC only supports ecdh-sha2-nistp384.
 The FTD supports all of the listed key exchange algorithms.
-This is consistent with the list in the component.